Science Sessions Overview

 - Do people care and can consumers make a difference?

-- Is nutrition legislation and labeling effective at educating the public or influencing their food choices?
+- Are nutrition legislation and labeling effective at educating the public or influencing their food choices?

 Featured Panel: Preparing for the Unexpected Caused by Global Warming, Pollution, and Geopolitics